 (I recently wrote a post on how to increase search traffic without building links.
 It became popular, because a lot of people were sick and tired of chasing links.)

 When it comes to guest blogging, my best advice is to do it to build your audience, not to get links or improve your rankings.
 Of course, in the process of guest blogging, you’ll benefit from natural organic rankings and increased brand mentions.
-In fact, you can guest blog your way to success.
+In fact, your marketing strategy could well be to guest blog your way to success.

 The most important benefit of guest posting is the opportunity to give value to a fresh audience and inspire them to pay your site a visit.